 Under California Penal Code 422, a criminal threat is a specific intent crime.
 The specific intent element is satisfied by the person’s intent to make the other person feel threatened.
 This means that you can found guilty for criminal threat whether or not you intended to carry out the threat or even had the ability to do so.
 The only intent that is required for a criminal threat conviction is that the person making the threat must have the specific intent that his statement be taken as a threat.

 First Amendment Implications

 What about my first amendment right to free speech?
-The First amendment prohibits Congress from making laws that would restrict an individual’s freedom of speech.
+The First Amendment prohibits Congress from making laws that would restrict an individual’s freedom of speech.
 However, your right to free speech is not absolute, it does not protect any and all types of speech.
-Unprotected categories of speech may be restricted but must be narrow in scope to avoid infringing individuals First Amendment rights.
+Unprotected categories of speech may be restricted but must be narrow in scope to avoid infringing individual’s First Amendment rights.
 For example, California PC 422 can punish an individual for speech consisting of criminal threats.
 This is because words that by their very utterance cause or incite an immediate breach of peace, do not receive constitutional protection.
-On the other hand, rambling outburst with no intent to threaten are considered legal expression and receive constitutional protection.
+On the other hand, rambling outbursts with no intent to threaten are considered legal expression and receive constitutional protection.
 Ultimately whether or not your particular speech will be afforded First Amendment protection will depend entirely on the context in which you spoke and the circumstances surrounding your speech.